Samsar4/CompTIA-Security-SY0-501-Study-Guide/README.md

 ### **802.11**

-*IEEE 802.11 is part of the IEEE 802 set of LAN protocols, and specifies the set of media access control (MAC) and physical layer (PHY) protocols for implementing wireless local area network (WLAN) Wi-Fi computer communication in various frequencies, including but not limited to 2.4 GHz, 5 GHz, and 60 GHz frequency bands.*
+*IEEE 802.11 is part of the IEEE 802 set of LAN protocols, and speci fies the set of media access control (MAC) and physical layer (PHY) protocols for implementing wireless local area network (WLAN) Wi-Fi computer communication in various frequencies, including but not limited to 2.4 GHz, 5 GHz, and 60 GHz frequency bands.*

 ![80211](https://steemitimages.com/p/X37EMQ9WSwsMfHTdm8pfEYwuZbTCWFHqXbdDf3mYpu7MPCSF4g1H91WdvbEPreHqYfn7wJWqACH9w9uZtcuSAd6cDn1sAibTMxevS?format=match&mode=fit)

 ## **Wireless Access Point (WAP)**

 * Wireless Access Point is a Bridge between **802.11** and **Ethernet**.
-* Every WAP have MAC address
+* Every WAP have MAC address.
 * **SSID (Service Set identifier)** associated to the MAC address on a WAP is known as **BSSID - (Basic Service Set Identifier)**
 * When a large network is connected multiple WAP's through a **Common Ethernet Broadcast Domain** - turns out **ESSID - (Extended Service Set Identifier)**
 * MAC Filtering - limit access through the physical hardware address.